Robin Gibb

-As an instrumentalist, Gibb primarily played a variety of keyboards, notably piano, organ and Mellotron on the Bee Gees album Odessa (1969); he also played acoustic guitar and organ on his debut solo album Robin's Reign (1970).
+While primarily known as a vocalist, Gibb also played a variety of keyboards, including piano, organ and Mellotron on various early Bee Gees albums such as Odessa (1969); he also played acoustic guitar and organ on his debut solo album Robin's Reign (1970).

 Childhood

 Robin Hugh Gibb was born on 22 December 1949 in Jane Crookall Maternity Home in Douglas, Isle of Man, to Barbara Gibb (née Pass) and Hugh Gibb.
 He was the fraternal twin of Maurice Gibb and was the older of the two by 35 minutes.
 Apart from Maurice, he had one sister, Lesley Evans, and two brothers, Barry and Andy.
 As children in Manchester, Gibb and his brothers began committing crimes such as petty burglary and arson.

 Their neighbour in Willaston, Isle of Man, Marie Beck, was a friend of his mother and her sister Peggy.
 Helen Kenney, another neighbour, was living in Douglas Head.
 As Kenney recalls, "Barry and the twins used to come into Mrs Beck's house and we would talk to them.
 Robin once said to me, 'We're going to be rich one day, we're going to form a band!'
 Little did I realise he meant it."